Trump, in Super Bowl Sunday interview, slams 'very rigid' Pelosi, reveals troops' mission in Iraq

 The president's comments offered a possible preview of his upcoming State of the Union address in the House of Representatives, which is now scheduled for Feb.
 5 after it was delayed amid a spat between the White House and Pelosi during the partial federal government shutdown.

 The government is currently funded through Feb.
-15, and Trump has hinted that he may call a national emergency if Congress does not agree to fund his proposed wall along the southern border.
+15, and Trump has strongly suggested that he may call a national emergency if Congress does not agree to provide some financial backing for his proposed wall along the southern border.

 "You know, there have been plenty national emergencies called," Trump told anchor Margaret Brennan.
-"And this really is an invasion of our country by human traffickers."
+"And this really is an invasion of our country by human traffickers." (“I think there’s a good chance we’ll have to do that," Trump said last week, referring to declaring a national emergency.)

 MAROON 5 FRONTMAN ADAM LEVINE OPENS UP ABOUT DECISION TO PERFORM DURING SUPER BOWL